Countywide | Coast | Willamette Valley | Cascade Mountains/Foothills

 Oregon’s flagship higher education institution opened in 1876 and now offers nearly 300 academic programs.
 This world-class teaching and research university is located on a 295-acre campus in Eugene.

-Named for the first of several legendary coaches, Bill Hayward, the University of Oregon's fabled track and field-only facility will be host to the 2012 Olympic Track and Field Team Trials.
+Named for the first of several legendary coaches, Bill Hayward, the University of Oregon's fabled track and field-only facility hosted the 2012 Olympic Track and Field Team Trials.

 Lane Community College